 The Justice Department unveiled its formal complaint against Armstrong on Tuesday, saying the cyclist violated his contract with the U.S. Postal Service and was "unjustly enriched" while cheating to win the Tour de France.

-The government had previously announced it would join the whistle-blower lawsuit brought by former Armstrong teammate Floyd Landis under the federal False Claims Act.
-Tuesday was the deadline for the Justice Department to file its formal complaint.
+The government had previously announced it would join a whistle-blower lawsuit brought by former Armstrong teammate Floyd Landis under the federal False Claims Act.
+Tuesday was the deadline to file its formal complaint.

 The lawsuit also names former team Armstrong team director Johan Bruyneel and team management company Tailwind Sports as defendants.

 "Defendants were unjustly enriched to the extent of the payments and other benefits they received from the USPS, either directly or indirectly," the complaint said.

 The financial costs for Armstrong and Bruyneel could be high.
 The government said it would seek triple damages assessed by the jury.
 Armstrong has been dropped by his personal sponsors and left the cancer-fighting foundation he started in 1997.